utdata/rwdir/docs/index.md

 # About this book {-}

 > NOTE: This book is in the middle of a rewrite.
-The original "beta" version is long gone in a commit history and the new version is being rewritten under a new URL.
-Stuff will be broken as chapters are completely reworked out of sync.
-This new version will become v1.0.
-As I write this edition, I can already see the a v2.0 version that has more history, theory and explanation.
-This v1.0 version is still focused on instruction.
+The original "beta" version used in spring 2019 is long gone in a commit history and the new version is being rewritten under a new URL.
+Some chapters need to be written or rewritten, as noted.
+This new version will become v1.0 and is being used for fall 2021.

 Reporting with Data in R is a series of lessons and instructions used for courses in the School of Journalism and Media, Moody College of Communication at the University of Texas at Austin.